posit-dev/publisher/README.md

     - This will execute the steps within a docker container, so it minimizes the setup required.
     - This is the setup which is used by dockerhub actions within CI
 - `DOCKER="false" just`
     - Best for active development usage.
-This mode, without docker, greatly improves the I/O performance which shoud improve your development cycle.
+This mode, without docker, greatly improves the I/O performance which should improve your development cycle.

 Building the DOCKER image: